aydinao/mapf-nav2-ros2/README.md

 ## Packages

-To achieve autonomous navigation three packages have been created.
+To achieve autonomous navigation, three packages have been created.

 ### Project Mapping

 #### Using Cartographer ROS

-Project mapping package is used to create and save a map of the environment.
+The project mapping package is used to create and save a map of the environment.
 The launch file `cartographer.launch.py` launches the nodes from the `cartographer_ros` package.

 Executing the `cartographer_node` with `use_sim_time: True` allows for time synchronisation in simulation.
 This node is used for SLAM.
-The configuration parameters are provided via the `cartographer.lua` file.
+Configuration parameters are provided via the `cartographer.lua` file.

-Additionally, the `cartographer_occupancy_grid_node` is launched and listens to the submaps published by SLAM using them to build a ROS 2 occupancy_grid which it also publishes.
-We pass the publish period of 1.0 seconds as generating the map is expensive and slow.
+Additionally, the `cartographer_occupancy_grid_node` is launched and listens to the submaps published by SLAM, consuming the submaps to construct a ROS 2 occupancy_grid, which is also published.
+A publish period of 1.0 seconds is set, as generating the map is computationally expensive.

-To launch this file and start creating the map using SLAM
+To launch and begin creating a map using SLAM:

 ```
 ros2 launch project_mapping cartographer.launch.py
 ```

-To move the robot via teleoperation which allows for the map to be updated as the robot moves through the environment
+Teleoperation can be used to move the robot, allowing the map to be updated as the robot traverses the environment:

 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-Use rviz2 to observe the occupancy grid as you move the robot.
-When the map looks sufficient, save it using
+The occupancy grid can be observed in RViz2 as the robot moves.
+When the map is sufficient, save using:

 ```
 ros2 run nav2_map_server map_saver_cli -f my_map